 To get the latest videos from our Learn2MonetizeMore series, subscribe to our YouTube channel.

-Book a free consultation with MonetizeMore today and find out how we can help increase your ad revenues.
+Sign up for a Professional account at MonetizeMore today and find out how we can help increase your ad revenues.

 What is Google's AdX?

 Google’s AdX is designed for big brand advertisers and premium publishers.
 When publishers join AdX, it gives them access to advertisers that are used to paying high CPM (AKA.
 Ad RPM) rates for ad impressions.